joor/devops-challenge/README.md

     - Load fixture data into the database: `manage.py loaddata pizza_data.json`
   * Run `python manage.py runserver` to start the app in developer mode, and visit in the browser at: http://localhost:8000/pizza/

-2. Once the application runs locally without error, let's get it running in a Docker container.
+2. Once the application runs locally without error, let's get it running in a Docker container.You will find a stubbed-out Dockerfile and docker-compose.yaml we will use to run the service.
+There might be a bug or two in there!

 3. Once we have the Dockerized app running, let's see if we can deploy it to our Kubernetes cluster!
+We have stubbed out a yaml file for the deployment.
+Let's discuss what else we might need.